 Prompt

-Let’s prepare a simple prompt which we can feed into LLMs for extracting the answers.
+Let's prepare a simple prompt that we can feed into LLMs to extract the answers.

 You are a helpful and polite assistant.
 From the given context, extract the answers based on the user question.
 If the answer is not present in the context, just say "Information not available"